-The emissions from fireplaces and different types of woodstoves are calculated using a model described in Jansen (2011), Jansen et al. (2016) and Visschedijk et al. (2019).
+The emissions from fireplaces and different types of woodstoves are calculated using a model described in Jansen (2011), Jansen et al. (2016) and Visschedijk & Dröge (2020).

-The emissions are calculated as follows for each type of stove; Emission = Activity data x Emission factor emission model (for more details see Visschedijk & Dröge, 2021).
-Total use of fuel wood in The Netherlands has been relatively constant in the past decades.
+The emissions are calculated as follows for each type of stove; Emission = Activity data x Emission factor wood in The Netherlands has been relatively constant in the past decades.

-For the greenhouse gases (except methane (CH_4) this is a tier 1 methodology as there is no difference in the emission factors.
+For the greenhouse gases (except methane ( $CH_4$ ) this is a tier 1 methodology as there is no difference in the emission factors.
 For methane a distinction is made for conventional and more modern appliances.
 The methodology is consistent with the IPCC 2006 Guidelines.